 Dog drowning incidents do occur so take things extremely slowly, only moving on to the next step when both you and your dog are confident with the level you’re currently at.

 If you’re really unsure and nervous, you can buy a life vest for a poodle.
-In fact, I’d highly recommend the Paws Aboard Dog Life Jacket Vest:
+In fact, I’d highly recommend the Outward Hound Dog Life Jacket Vest.

 Whatever the outcome of your swimming experience, whether your poodle is a natural or not, just remember that they love you no matter what and you should love them back.